filecoin-project/filecoin-docs/reference/general/README.md

 ### Data prep tools

-* [CAR files](https://ipld.io/specs/transport/car/) - automatically used on Lotus import for less than 32 and 64 GiB, Filecoin archive format serialized from DAGs, see also [offline deals for large datasets](https://lotus.filecoin.io/tutorials/lotus/large-files/).
+* [CAR files](https://ipld.io/specs/transport/car/) - automatically used on Lotus import for less than 32 and 64 GiB, Filecoin archive format serialized from DAGs, see also [biulding with the Lotus API](https://lotus.filecoin.io/tutorials/lotus/build-with-lotus-api/).
 * [`go-graphsplit`](https://github.com/filedrive-team/go-graphsplit) - FileDrive chunks a larger single DAG for storage in default Filecoin 32 and 64 GiB sector sizes.
 * [IPFS](https://ipfs.tech) - you can use `ipfs add` with an IPFS node then [add the CID from a Filecoin node](https://docs.filecoin.io/builder-cookbook/data-storage/store-data).